duke2421/grbl/README.md

 The endstops at X, Y and Z are tested and working.
 Connect X Endstop to E1, Y Endstop to E2 and Z to E3.
 The Probe should be connected to E4, but this is not tested yet.

+Updated to GRBL 1.1h, Autosqaure is not useable on the Tillboard!

 -------------
 Removed all lines of the original Readme, you can read it at the [original repo](https://github.com/gnea/grbl).